ymtinez/opcua_to_mysql/README.md

 1. Start the required servers using Docker Compose:
     ```bash
     cd server
-    docker-compose up -d
+    docker compose up

-2. Run the project:
+2. Stop the required servers using Docker Compose:
     ```bash
+    cd server
+    docker compose down

+3. Run the project:
+    ```bash
     python src/main.py

-3. The program will establish a connection to the OPC UA server, retrieve data, and store it in the MySQL database.
+4. The program will establish a connection to the OPC UA server, retrieve data, and store it in the MySQL database.

 ## Contributing
 We welcome contributions from the community!
 If you'd like to improve this project.